arieldeardorff/VisualizeThisPractice/README.md

 # VisualizeThisPractice
-Practice Scripts from "Visualize This" by Nathan Yau
+Practice Scripts inspired by "Visualize This" by Nathan Yau